Marte, Jones lead Diamondbacks over Nationals 7-5

 Corbin lasted 5 1-3 innings and allowed five runs on seven hits with three walks and five strikeouts, receiving a smattering of applause from Diamondbacks fans as he departed.

+“Just kind of never got into a rhythm out there.
+They had some good at-bats.
+Obviously they have seen me, I have seen them,” Corbin said.
+“Just never really executed pitches as well as I have so just throw this one away and move on.”

-Archie Bradley pitched two innings of scoreless relief for his second save, getting help from third baseman Eduardo Escobar’s dive into foul territory to catch a line drive by Rendon for the second out of the ninth.
+Bradley got defensive help from third baseman Eduardo Escobar’s dive into foul territory to catch a line drive by Rendon for the second out of the ninth.

+“It was a great read,” Diamondbacks manager Torey Lovullo said.
+“He’s baseball’s little secret.
+Everybody inside of baseball knows what he’s doing.”

 RIVERA RESURFACES

 The Nationals have signed former Mets infielder T.J.
 Rivera to a minor league contract.
 Rivera got an at-bat as a pinch-hitter for Double-A Harrisburg on Sunday.

 Rivera, out last season while recovering from Tommy John surgery, spent part of 2016 and most of 2017 with the Mets until his injury.
 The 30-year-old hit .304 with eight home runs and 43 RBIs in 106 games.

 TRAINER’S ROOM